rontarrant/gtkDcoding/docs/_posts/2019-05-28-0039-file-save-as-dialog.md

 # 0039: Dialogs V - Adding SaveAs, Filename in the Titlebar

-Since we covered [a lot of this stuff last time](/2019/05/24/0038-file-save-dialog.html) when we talked about adding a `Save` `MenuItem`, I’ll just cover the differences…
+Since we covered [a lot of this stuff last time](/2019/05/24/0038-file-save-dialog.html) when we talked about adding a `Save` `MenuItem`, I’ll just cover the differences...

 ## Dialog for a FileSaveAs Item